nastiaknik/pianoroll-frontend-challenge/README.md

 2. **User Experience**: The tool should provide a good user experience, with intuitive controls and clear visual feedback.
 3. **Code Quality**: The code should be clean, easy to read, well-organized, and properly documented.

+## Contributing

+Contributions are welcome!
+If you have any suggestions, bug reports, or feature requests, please open an issue or create a pull request.